UI/UX Design

 • Methods:

-Secondary research, competitive analysis, journey mapping, research recruitment, cognitive walkthrough, wireframing, prototyping, usability testing and research analysis.
+Low fi design, high-fi design, prototyping, secondary research, competitive analysis, journey mapping, research recruitment, cognitive walkthrough, wireframing, prototyping, usability testing and research analysis.

 If you'd like to find out how I reached the final solution continue reading the full case study.